Alipsa/munin/README.md

 support for creating/editing Munin reports in Ride).
 - convert unmanaged R reports to character vector if it returned something else.
 - add getReportInfo api method
+- upgrade dependencies for junit, liquibase, mdr2html, and spotbugs

 ### 1.1.1
 - Add syntax highlighting for code blocks in mdr reports.